Chief Sealth International High School

 Graduation Requirement Satisfied: Elective

-This course continues development of students’ productive and receptive skills at the paragraph level.
-It is designed for students who have completed two years of formal training in Chinese, or who can demonstrate that they have acquired knowledge of the language to the required level.
-Students’ ability in listening, reading, speaking and writing will continue to be developed and expanded through readings and short films emphasizing cultural topics.
-Major topics covered are family, customs, leisure time, diet and health, transportation and geography.
+Chinese 3 continues the development of students’ productive and receptive skills at the paragraph level.
+It is designed for students who have completed two years of formal Chinese study or can demonstrate proficiency at the required level.
+Students will further enhance their listening, reading, speaking, and writing skills through readings and short films focused on cultural topics.
+Major themes include travel, birthday customs, leisure activities, diet, and health.
+By the end of the course, students will have reached at least a novice-high level of language proficiency.

 Credits: 0.5 credit / semester